The Ultimate Guide to Getting Kids Started With Gardening and Sustainability

 - Keep the soil underneath moist for longer, thus reducing the amount of water needed.

 - It prevents water from splashing up from the ground all over the plants – a common way diseases spread amongst crops and plants.

 A good layer of mulch and a monthly manual weeding regimen is enough to keep all the beds free from weeds.

 Weeds on Patios, Driveways and Paths

-In this day and age, there are hundreds of products on sale that kill weeds on hard surfaces, and they are so easy to use; just mix with water, spray the surface and job done.
+In this day and age, there are hundreds of products on sale that kill weeds on hard surfaces such as patios, driveways and paths, and they are so easy to use; just mix with water, spray the surface and job done.

-Unfortunately, most of these chemicals are harmful to children, pets and wildlife, including the crucial pollinators.
+Unfortunately, most of these chemicals are harmful to children, pets and wildlife, including crucial pollinators.

 The solution is incredibly simple: